2025 MCAT Test Dates and Score Release Dates

 Your MCAT score isn’t everything, but it is a heavily weighted factor in medical school applications.
 However, you don’t necessarily need a perfect 528 to get into a top-tier school.

-Right off the bat, if you want to be a competitive candidate, you need to aim for a higher than average MCAT.
-According to the AAMC, the average med school applicant has an MCAT of 506.5, and the average successful matriculant has an MCAT of 511.9.
-Check AAMC official data for current and previous averages.
+Right off the bat, if you want to be a competitive candidate, you need to aim for a higher-than-average MCAT.
+According to the AAMC, the average med school applicant has an MCAT score of 506.50, and the average successful matriculant has an MCAT score of 511.90.

 Read our MCAT Study Guide, which includes everything you need to prepare, including how the MCAT is scored, study strategies, and frequently asked questions.